pkicsiny/ADL4CV_project/README.md

 # ADL4CV_project
 This is a project in the subject "Advanced Deep Learning for Computer Vision".

-The goal is the prediction of rainy areas from radar images with generative algorithms.
+The goal is the prediction of rainy areas from radar images with deep generative networks.

 Weather data source: https://opendata.dwd.de/weather/radar/composit/rx/
 <br>(Note: this server is continuously updated and contains the files for measurements of the past 48 hours.
 Older data is deleted.